NerdNu/NerdPerf/README.md

 NerdPerf
 =========
-A Bukkit plugin to gather Minecraft-related performance statistics.
+A Bukkit plugin to gather Minecraft-related performance metrics.
-Statistics are returned as a JSON object.
+Metrics are returned as a JSON object.

 Features
 --------
-`NerdPerf` accepts TCP clients on a configurable address and port and returns the following statistics as a single JSON object:
+`NerdPerf` accepts TCP clients on a configurable address and port and returns the following metrics as a single JSON object:

  * Overall:
    * `tps` - The ticks per second, up to 20.